 20% of the content should be sales-related content.

 This is when you can get your wine-drinking friend on the payroll to talk about your products and features and how wonderful your company is.

 Well, not informational to your audience.
 Your audience wants more than the basic services and contact pages, which is where brochure websites stop.
 “Just the facts, ma’am.”
 Because, being boring always leads to conversions and brand awareness, right?

 And if your site is “slick”, it will feel like one big sales pitch.
 We have a name for those guys: ‘Greasy Al’.
 The guy at the used car lot that makes you feel that really uncomfortable queasy thing in your stomach.
-You fill your site up with that, and your users will head for the hills.
+You fill your site up with that, and your users will head for the competition.

-Disappointment #5: Your Sand Castle is about to be washed away.
+Disappointment #5: Your sand castle is about to be washed away.

-One of my favorite things to do is to make sand castles on the Coronado Island beach in southern California.
+One of my favorite things to do is to make sand castles on the Coronado Island beach, in southern California.